 The section Belitsa - Razlog - Bansko was built during the following 4 years.
 It was opened on the third of March, 1943.

-On 9th December 70 years ago the 6-kilometer section from Bansko to Dobrinishte was put into operation.
+On 9th December 1945 the 6-kilometer section from Bansko to Dobrinishte was put into operation.
 It remains the last one to this day.
-70 years later the line never reached Gotse Delchev as initially planned.
+More than 75 years later the line never reached Gotse Delchev as initially planned.

 The section Bansko - Dobrinishte was built with the voluntary labour of the residents of Dobrinishte, who wanted the line to reach their village at all costs.
 Nowadays Dobrinishte is a resort town.
 The line was planned by Bulgarian engineers and funded mostly by state loans.